Are flights to USA (from Australia) always expensive during July/August? Or can specials still be found?

 My question is: Are these quotes of $2000-plus standard for flights to the USA in July (ie: peak season?).
 OR - if I wait a few months to book, will the prices be reduced? (meaning are the prices more expensive NOW, due to the flights being a certain amount of months/time away)

 If you can answer this for me......THANK YOU SO MUCH!

 July and August are traditionally holiday months for schools, so prices are usually bumped up to cover this.
 Saying that though, Emirates airlines just send round a circular announcing 25% of companion fares in Business and First class, but these will be outside of your budget.

 I would check the usual comparison places such as moneysupermarket.co.uk, ebookers, expedia etc and farcompare may help you decide on your dates, but I would try and avoid the school holidays if you can. about 9 years ago

 These days with the route being very competitive, you can usually get good deals most times of year (except for close to Christmas/New Year).

 We just did a trip to California leaving August 1 and returning September 7 - we paid AUD $1100 return.
 When we were considering our plans, there were plenty of good deals in July too.

-Our flights were with V Australia, but Delta and Air NZ also had competitive fares. almost 9 years ago
+Our flights were with V Australia, but Delta and Air NZ also had competitive fares. about 9 years ago